 With 32 miles of spectacular, "sugar-white" beaches and a seemingly endless choice of outdoor activities and family attractions, the neighboring towns of Gulf Shores and Orange Beach make premier family beach vacation destinations.

-The Outer Banks, a string of barrier islands off the coast of North Carolina, stretches for 130 miles.
-This destination, known locally as the OBX, provides for a laid-back family getaway, with beaches, sand dunes (some 100 feet high), swimming, crabbing, kayaking in salt and freshwater marshes, and spying on the wild horses that live there.
+The Outer Banks, a string of barrier islands off the coast of North Carolina, stretches for 200 miles.
+This destination, known locally as the OBX, provides for a laid-back family getaway, with beaches, sand dunes (some 100 feet high), swimming, crabbing, kayaking in salt and freshwater marshes, and admiring the wild horses that live there.

 Yearning to get away from it all?
 The beautiful Sanibel and Captiva islands offer shell-strewn beaches, a laid-back vibe, terrific restaurants, chic shops, and an incredibly diverse array of wildlife.
 You won't find amusement parks, traffic lights, billboard-lined highways, glaring neon, or tracts of high-rise condos.

-Rich in both history and natural beauty and located just off the Georgia coast near Savannah, Tybee Island is famous for its seafood and its uninterrupted three-mile beach.
+Rich in both history and natural beauty and located just off the Georgia coast near Savannah, Tybee Island is famous for its seafood and its five miles of pristine beaches.
 Families can explore salt marshes that teem with birds and wildlife unique to Georgia’s coast.

 Accessible by boat or car off Virginia's eastern shore over the Route 175 bridge, the small and serene Chincoteague Island is the gateway to the Assateague Island National Seashore, a nature refuge that is home to the herds of wild ponies made famous in the classic children's book "Misty of Chincoteague."

 With sand like powdered sugar, great weather and the brilliant turquoise Gulf of Mexico, Destin is a gem on Florida's Emerald Coast.
 Put the area's kid-friendly attractions at the top of your vacation to-do list.

 The most visited of all of America's national parks, Great Smoky Mountains National Park straddles North Carolina and Tennessee and offers breathtaking scenery and wildlife viewing as well as remnants of Southern Appalachian mountain culture.